-During World War II the Manhattan Engineering District (MED) utilized facilities in the Buffalo, N.Y. area to extract natural uranium from uranium-bearing ores.
+During World War II, the Manhattan Engineering District (MED) utilized facilities in the Buffalo, N.Y. area to extract natural uranium from uranium-bearing ores.
 Some of the sandy byproduct material left from the ores (MED byproduct), containing low levels of radioactivity, was deposited on land currently owned by the Ashland Oil Company.
-As part of a facility expansion between 1974 and 1982, the Ashland Oil Company moved approximately 6,000 cubic yards of the deposited MED byproduct, containing thorium, uranium, and radium, from the first site, now known as Ashland 1, to a new disposal area, now known as Ashland 2.
+As part of a facility expansion between 1974 and 1982, approximately 6,000 cubic yards of the deposited MED byproduct, containing thorium, uranium, and radium, was moved from the first site, now known as Ashland 1, to a new disposal area, now known as Ashland 2.
 However, the placement of MED byproduct at the Ashland 1 site left an area of radiological contamination to be removed from the site.
-In addition, other construction activities were accomplished over the intervening years further mixing of the byproduct with soil.
+In addition, other construction activities were undertaken over the intervening years further mixing the MED byproduct with soil.
 These activities ultimately increased the volume of radiologically contaminated soil significantly.